How to Build a Finance Team and Hire for High-Growth Startups

 If only it were so simple.
 When the business is investing heavily in sales, marketing, and product to drive growth, no one is giving you a blank check to build your finance dream team.
 You’ll need to take an active role in driving business growth while maintaining a lean team.

 To help fuel business growth, you need a strategic approach to hiring that makes the most of every dollar you invest in building the finance function.
-And that means investing in the team at the right times, finding and evaluating talent effectively, and taking the right steps to scale finance alongside the business.
+And that means investing in team members at the right times, finding and evaluating talent effectively, and taking the right steps to scale finance alongside the business.

 Identify the Right Times to Invest in Your Finance Team

-The first step in building out your finance team is spotting the tipping points when your responsibilities will become overwhelming and impossible to fulfill without help.
+The first step in building out your finance team is spotting the tipping points when your key responsibilities will become overwhelming and impossible to fulfill without help.
 Ideally, you should invest in the team before these tipping points are in sight.
 Otherwise, it may already be too late.

 Whatever it is, there are certain events that can shine a massive spotlight on the need to invest in finance.
 But your goal should be to build out the finance team before something actually breaks.